Pauldwyer/Yoga-club/README.md

 - __Gallery__

-  - The gallery will provide the user with supporting images to see what classes, the beach and surrounding area are like.
+  - The gallery will provide the user with supporting images to see what classes, the beach and surrounding area are look like.
-  - This section is valuable to the user as they will be able to easily see how secenic and serene the area is and how its ideal for some mindful relaxation.
+  - This section is valuable to the user as they will be able to easily see how scenic and serene the area is and how it’s ideal for some mindful relaxation.

 ![Gallery](https://res.cloudinary.com/dwswn1jvq/image/upload/c_scale,w_651/v1660574263/Duncannon%20Yoga%20Club/gallery_j6doev.png)